Spin(7)-Orbifold Resolutions: Examples of Compact -Manifolds

 \begin{defi} A \textbf{complete intersection} $Z$ of dimension $n$ is the intersection $H_1\cap ...\cap H_k\subset \mathbb{CP}^m$ of $k$-hypersurfaces that intersect transversely so that $n=m-k$. \end{defi} By the adjunction formula we know that the canonical bundle of $Z$ is trivial, if

 where $d_i$ denotes the degree of $H_i$.
-By Yau's proof of the Calabi-conjecture \cite{Yau1977Calabi} a complete intersection carries a Calabi-Yau metric.
-In a similar manner we can use complete intersections in weighted projective spaces to construct Calabi-Yau orbifolds.\\
+By Yau's proof of the Calabi-conjecture \cite{Yau1977Calabi} a complete intersection carries a Calabi--Yau metric.
+In a similar manner we can use complete intersections in weighted projective spaces to construct Calabi--Yau orbifolds.\\

 The complex conjugation defines an anti-holomorphic involution of $\mathbb{CP}^m$.
 If all hypersurfaces are cut-out by equations in real coefficients, this antiholomorphic involution restricts to one on $Z$.
-An equivariant version of the existence result of the Calabi-Yau metric on $Z$ shows that the Calabi-Yau metric is $\mathbb{Z}_2$-invariant.
+An equivariant version of the existence result of the Calabi--Yau metric on $Z$ shows that the Calabi--Yau metric is $\mathbb{Z}_2$-invariant.
 In the following, we will denote this structure by $(Z,\omega,\theta)$.\\

-If the real locus $\m{Re}(Z)$ is nonempty, it is a totally geodesic special Lagrangian with respect to the Calabi-Yau structure $(Z,\omega,\theta)$.
+If the real locus $\m{Re}(Z)$ is nonempty, it is a totally geodesic special Lagrangian with respect to the Calabi--Yau structure $(Z,\omega,\theta)$.

 \begin{prop} Let $(Z,\omega,\theta)$ be a $\cat{CY}_4$ given as a complete intersection.
 Assume that the real locus $\m{Re}(Z)$ of $Z$ is non empty and smooth.
 Let $\mathfrak{Z}_2\rightarrow \m{Re}(Z)$ be a twofold, unramnified cover of $\m{Re}(Z)$.
 If there exists a harmonic, self-dual, $\mathfrak{Z}_2$-twisted, nonvanishing two form $\zeta$ on $\m{Re}(Z)$, then the quotient $Z/\mathbb{Z}_2$ admits a resolution